oppia/oppia-web-developer-docs/Installing-Oppia-(Windows).md

 This will open up a window.
 Note down your windows version number and build number.
 ![Screenshot 2020-09-18 at 11 56 54 PM](https://user-images.githubusercontent.com/23002114/93634585-79e8af80-fa0e-11ea-97f8-d60275130e01.png)

+- For x64 systems: Version 1903 or higher, with Build 18362 or higher.
+- For ARM64 systems: Version 2004 or higher, with Build 19041 or higher.
+- Builds lower than 18362 do not support WSL 2.
+Use the Windows Update Assistant to update your version of Windows.

 ## Step 2: Install WSL2
-You can do that by following steps here: https://docs.microsoft.com/en-us/windows/wsl/install-win10
+You can install WSL2 by following steps here: https://docs.microsoft.com/en-us/windows/wsl/install-win10
 - Please only follow till step 5 in the link given above.
 - The windows version number and build number will be useful in determining whether or not your system needs to be updated.